-So in 2018, with support from Canine Cancer Alliance, a group of scientists in Seattle began exploring several new, safer ways to introduce IL-12 using gene-delivery methods.
+So in 2018, with support from the Canine Cancer Alliance, a group of scientists in Seattle began exploring new, safer ways to introduce IL-12 using gene-delivery methods.

 How did they make IL-12 therapy safe?

-IL-12 introduced this way has little danger of causing systemic toxicity, but can still turn a 'cold' tumor microenvironment with little immune activity into a 'hot' tumor environment, with multiple activated immune cells primed to kill tumor cells.
+IL-12 introduced this way stays local to the tumors, and has little danger of causing systemic toxicity, but can still turn a 'cold' tumor microenvironment with little immune activity into a 'hot' tumor environment, with multiple activated immune cells primed to kill tumor cells.